tiainen/tungstenite-rs/README.md

 Tungstenite is thoroughly tested and passes the [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) for WebSockets.
 It is also covered by internal unit tests as well as possible.

+Running the Autobahn Test Suite requires docker to be installed.
+The client can be tested by running:

+    ./script/autobahn-client.sh

+The test results can be viewed by opening the reports in a browser: `./autobahn/client/index.html`.

 Contributing
 ------------